-"I told you to can it Detective Ingram, that means shut up and listen," Oscar said, cutting Iggie off in mid sentence.
+"I told you to can it Detective, that means shut your trap and listen," Oscar said, cutting Iggie off in mid sentence.

 "Sir, it's not all his fault, I'd already started to…" Becca began.
 Oscar raised his hand like a beat cop stopping traffic at a busy intersection.